dopan/cisco/task_3/Readme.md

 ### Known bug
 More tags can have the same name.
 In our dataset 'carnivore' is tag both for plants and humans...

-If we than search for humans, documents with sub-tags for humans are searched as well and one of the sub-tag is 'carnivore' - which matches also plant!
+If we than search for humans, documents with sub-tags for humans are searched as well and one of the sub-tag is 'carnivore' - which matches also the plant!